West Yorkshire & the North West call (01924) 681785

 Control & Prevention?
 Control & Prevention refers to carrying out & recording tasks to minimise (Prevent) legionella bacterial growth and control any levels of bacteria you may already have.
 In the healthcare environment, the minimum level of regular control & prevention tasks you would expect to see if the risk was being managed correctly are;

-Other "elaborate" control & prevention tasks maybe advised based on the risk assessment, these tasks may involve;
+Other "elaborate" control & prevention tasks maybe advised based on the risk assessment, these tasks may involve more regular reviews of the risk assessment.

 How do the CQC cause confusion?
 Under "Safe" the CQC are to inspect a service to ensure it is safe for users.
 The "Safe" part of the inspection should include the Legionella Risk Assessment.
 The guidance that the CQC gives to its inspectors and providers is misleading as it gives the impression providers may not need to carry out any control and prevention measures.